 Another tip on not wasting your CBD oil is to not use it as the primary cooking oil if you’re sautéing or pan-frying part of a dish.
 Using CBD in this type of cooking will result in losing the excess oil in the pan that doesn’t stick to the food or via evaporation, as well as, again, losing some of the medicinal properties if exceeding the temperature at which CBD breaks down.

-If cooking with CBD feels intimidating, there are plenty of options for you including pre-made CBD coconut oil, honey, and recipes that can guide you through your CBD cooking journey.
-If you’re feeling adventurous, impress your dinner guests by making your own CBD oil to infuse into your dishes.
+If cooking with CBD feels intimidating, there are plenty of options for you including pre-made CBD honey sticks, coconut oil, and recipes that can guide you through your CBD cooking journey.
+If you’re feeling adventurous, impress your dinner guests by learning how to make CBD oil at home, and infuse it into your dishes.

 Always take a minute to think about how much CBD you’re adding to your food.
 It is hard to measure a proper dosage of CBD when cooking.
 You’re also ingesting the CBD, which makes it less bioavailable than taking it sublingually before or after your meal.
 But this can be a fun, relaxing way to make a dish if done right.